marecl/Temperature-Station/README.md

 		!!!TODO!!!

 	Main sketch:
 		1.Add SSL support (including login page)
 		2.WWW based updater
 		3.Automatic daylight saving
 		4.Encrypt WiFi password
 		5.Enable/disable NTP sync (saved in JSON)
 		6.Display name if available on /sensors
 		7.Change name of sensor on /sensors (new name saved to json file)
 		8.Move NTP server to JSON
 		9.Set date and time on the webpage

 	PC program:
 		1.Add validation mechanisms to settings generator

 	Czas.h library:
 		1.Access to variables ONLY via functions
 		2.Make proper destructor to free memory when work is done
 		3.Make daylight saving automatic and move dls to private
 		4.Return actual date and time as epoch

 	Hardware:
 		1.Update DS3231 and PCF8563 version to newest sketch
 		2.Make full-SMD version (without NodeMCU, just ESP-12E)

-	Main sketch:
-		1. Add SSL support (including login page)
-		2. WWW based updater
-		3. Automatic daylight saving
-		4. Encrypt WiFi password
-		5. Many WiFi stations credentials (if one fails, connects to another)
-		6. Display name if available on /sensors
-		7. Change name of sensor on /sensors (new name saved to json file)
-		8. Move NTP server to JSON
-		9. Set date and time on the webpage
-		10. Enable/disable NTP sync (saved in JSON)

-	PC program:
-		1. Add validation mechanisms to settings generator

-	Czas.h library:
-		1. Access to variables ONLY via functions
-		2. Make proper destructor to free memory when work is done
-		3. Make daylight saving automatic and move dls to private
-		4. Add date->epoch converter

-	Hardware:
-		1. Update DS3231 version to newest sketch
-		2. Make full-SMD version (without NodeMCU, just ESP-12E)